metaphacts/metaphactory-docker-compose/README.md

 8. Open `http://localhost:10214` and login with user `admin` and password `admin`

-**Note:** we are running the Stardog container as `root` user to avoid restricted volume permissions in certain Stardog images (incl.
-7.4.5 and 7.5.0), c.f. `database-config/docker-compose.stardog.yml`.
+**Note:** we are running the Stardog container as `root` user to avoid restricted volume permissions in Stardog images > 7.4.0, c.f. `database-config/docker-compose.stardog.yml`.

 #### metaphactory with GraphDB